-Chameleon Nation now ships International.
-If you would like to import your own
+Chameleon Nation only ships within Canada.
+If you would like to obtain your

 We have various size cages, lights and fixtures available.
 All our supplies are imported